Our Pilot Brews

 Ti Jean (Belgian saison—7.5% ABV): Inspired by a summery Belgian-style saison from Quebec, this refreshing beer gives you that complex Belgian-yeast spice along with tons of citrusy hops, buttressed by sweet orange peel and bergamot for that extra “je ne sais quoi.”

-Twain (Belgian Tripel -- ABV 8.8%): Triple anything and you’ll find more is better.
+Twain (Belgian Strong-- 7.7% ABV): Strong is more better, right?
 Twain’s full-up with fruity, estery, hoppy character.
 Goes amazingly well with anything you’re eating.

-Vinnie (West Coast IPA -- ABV 8.2%): All the new-style left-coast hops you need.
+Vinnie (West Coast IPA -- 8.2% ABV): All the new-style left-coast hops you need.
 All the body, sweetness, and straightforward drinkability you want with more than the typical malt backbone.
 Say hello to your new friend Vinnie.

-Vito (orange blond-- ABV 5.3%): One sip and you’ll taste, see, smell, the oranges.
+Vito (Orange Blond-- 5.3% ABV): One sip and you’ll taste, see, smell, the oranges.
 Not a harbinger of doom this time, but rather a portent of good times, great beermaking, and maybe a movie-trilogy marathon?

-Willie (French Stout -- ABV 6.9%): Let’s talk about the bittering agent in this stout – gentian root.
+Willie (French Stout -- 6.9% ABV): Let’s talk about the bittering agent in this stout – gentian root.
 Also known as bitterwort or devil’s taint (!), gentian was used to bitter all kinds of beverages in the pre-hop past.
 Gentian’s known to grow mostly in rough terrain, on the side of hills or mountains.
 Just like Willie and his farm—tough, tenacious, strong-willed.